Casey Murdock

 Casey Murdock is an American politician and a Republican member of the Oklahoma Senate representing the 27th district since 2018.
 He previously served in the Oklahoma House of Representatives from 2014 to 2018.

 Murdock studied agricultural business at the Oklahoma Panhandle State University, where he graduated in 1992.

 He is married and has 3 children.
+He was re-elected by default in 2020.